The Kinks: Discography

 The Kinks were active for more than three decades, between 1963 and 1996, releasing twenty-four studio albums and four live albums.
 The first two albums were released in different formats in the UK and US, partly because of the contrast in popularity of the extended play format—the UK market liked EPs, the US market did not, so US albums had the EP releases bundled onto them—and also because the US albums included the hit singles, while the UK albums did not; after The Kink Kontroversy in 1965, the UK/US album releases were the same.
 There have been somewhere between 100 and 200 compilation albums released worldwide.
-The hit singles included three UK number ones, starting in 1964 with "You Really Got Me"; plus eighteen top 40 singles in the 1960s alone, and additional top 40 hits in the 1970s and 1980s.

 The Kinks had five top 10 singles on the US Billboard chart and nine top 40 albums.
 In the UK, the group had seventeen top 20 singles and five top 10 albums.
 The RIAA has certified four of the Kinks' albums as gold records.
 Released in 1965, The Kinks Greatest Hits! was certified gold for sales of 1,000,000 on 28 November 1968—this was six days after the release of The Kinks Are the Village Green Preservation Society, which failed to chart worldwide.
 The group did not receive another gold record award until 1979's Low Budget.
 The 1980 live album One for the Road was certified gold on 8 December 1980.
 Give the People What They Want, released in 1981, received its certification on 25 January 1982 for sales of 500,000 copies.
-Despite not selling at the time of its release,Village Green was awarded a gold disc in the UK in 2018 for selling more than 100,000 copies.
+Despite not selling at the time of its release, Village Green was awarded a gold disc in the UK in 2018 for selling more than 100,000 copies.
 For the hit single "Come Dancing", the performing rights organisation ASCAP presented the Kinks with an award for "One of the Most Played Songs of 1983".